hackgvl/nights/.github/ISSUE_TEMPLATE/speakers-and-format.md

 - [ ] Double-check that the presenters brought proper HDMI to Laptop adapters
 - [ ] Turn on TVs and set to the correct “source”
 - [ ] Remind speakers to test the HDMI and do a dry run to make sure they have what they need
+- [ ] Setup podium
+- [ ] Turn off any load equipment in / near the room, like white noise systems or HVAC fans